chronis98/SpeedometerPlus/README.md

 # SpeedometerPlus
-Speedometer application using GPS location sensor
+Speedometer application using GPS location sensor.

 # Speedometer
 Initially the application starts in an activity with 4 options, which has the role of a menu of functions